zephir74/space_invader/README.md

 - python3 or higher
 - pygame (`sudo apt install python3-pygame`)
+- tkinter (`sudo apt install python3-tk`)

 # How to use

-Simply start the `gui.py`, and you should have a launcher for the game
+Simply start the `main.py`, and you should have a launcher for the game

 ## Controls